 Many faculty members work in schools and community agencies serving youth and families with academic and counseling services.
 Others work through professional organizations leading committee work and serving as editors or reviewers for journals.
 Several faculty members in the College of Education serve on national-level committees to develop standards for our profession and practice.

 Are you ready to make a difference in the lives of adolescents?
-If so, click here to learn more about the requirements for the Master of Arts in Middle and Secondary Education, graduate student financial aid and the graduate application process.
+If so, click here to learn more about the requirements for the Graduate Certificate / Master of Arts in Middle and Secondary Education, graduate student financial aid and the graduate application process.